mayetapia/Scientific-Production-UG/README.md

 ## Publishing RDF
 For publishing the RDF, we employed the triple database OpenLink Virtuoso.
 The URI to access our endpoint to do any query to our data is http://sandbox.linkeddata.es/sparql, and the graph URI is http://sandbox.linkeddata.es/graph/mariela.
 ## Quering with SPARQL
 The competency questions and the query is presented in this section.
-You can click in the link to execute the query. prefix fabio:<http://purl.org/spar/fabio/>
+You can click in the link to execute the query.
+### CQ1.
+What kind of publication it is?
+prefix fabio:<http://purl.org/spar/fabio/>
 prefix dcterms: <http://purl.org/dc/terms/>